irinaarm/Data_Science-Yandex/06_supervised_learning (banking)/README.md

 ## Goal

-To build a machine learning model for predicting the fact of a bank customer's departure (binary classification)
+To build a machine learning model for predicting the fact of a bank customer's churn (binary classification)

 ## Description